Gaia3D/-Deprecated-F4DConverter/README.md

 - fixing critical bugs in handling .3ds with textures.
 - extracting parameters used in processing out to arguments.
 (ex : resolution of spatial octree / visibility indices, changing coordinate axis, making center of bounding box into local origin, level of triangle sorting in vbo, and so on)
-- removing Windows OS dependency, that is, making pure console app which can be run in Windows and Linux family.
+- removing Windows OS dependency, that is, making pure console app which can be run in both Windows and Linux family.
+- applying parallel processing, specially on visibility indexing.
+- converting multiple raw data file into single F4D folder.
+- Supporting tile pyramid made of only lego structures out of all F4D on service.